ncats/translator-modules/README.md

 Assuming that you have put the translator modules on your path (see section above), then they may be run as individual programs from the command line terminal of your operation system.

-For example, a "gene to gene bicluster" algorithm implemented as a module in NCATS Translator Workflow 9 may be run  as follows:
+For example, a "gene to gene bicluster" algorithm (based on RNAseqDB data, module naming convention by data source is in progress) implemented as a module in NCATS Translator Workflow 9 may be run  as follows:

 ```